isVoid/blog/_technology/2021-01-02-PLFirstClassObject.md

 ---
 layout: post
-title: Programming Language:Higher-order functions and closures
+title: PL:Higher-order functions and closures
 date: '2021-01-02 15:19'
 published: true
 ---

 This is a series of notes taken from the
 [Coursera course: "Programming Language"](https://www.coursera.org/learn/programming-languages) by professor Dan Grossman.

-I plan to chain these notes up with the catchy terms that I learnt from the course.
+In this note and next one, I will discuss higher-order functions and their applications.

-In programming language, higher-order functions and closures are often two closely related concepts that needs to be discussed together.
+One key feature that distincts functional programming is higher order functions.
+Higher order function and closures are often two closely related topics that discusses together.
+We start by looking at their uses in Python, then we'll take a quick look at how they can be implemented in C.

 ## Funcion as first class objects